Behind the face

 As stewards for the world's most vulnerable children, we believe it is our responsibility to use every Ringgit received from our donors wisely.
 Donor contributions go directly towards the mission of our organization, including program services and engaging the public.
 For more information, kindly refer to UNICEF Annual Report 2021.

 How is UNICEF funded and how much of UNICEF’s funds goes to children?

 UNICEF is funded entirely by voluntary contributions from governments, private individuals and businesses from around the world, as well as foundations.
-For more information regarding funding and expenses allocation, kindly refer to UNICEF Malaysia Annual Review 2018.
+For more information regarding funding and expenses allocation, kindly refer to UNICEF Malaysia Annual Report 2021.

 How many years am I pledging to donate for?

 As a monthly pledge donor, you are in total control of your own giving.
 You can change your gift at any time.
 UNICEF would like to encourage you to give for as long as possible, as this way you can make more of a difference to the lives of children.